devops-sagar/DSA/Basic Knowledge/Sorting_Algorithms/quick_sort/README.md

 3. If **(L[i] > pivot)** then it will triggered itself to swap with the right element which triggered itself in 5th step explanation to swap with this left element
 4. Right pointer <ins>shpould always be greater then pivot</ins> **(R[i] > pivot)**
 5. If **(R[i] < pivot)** then it will triggered itself to swap with the left element which triggred itself in 3rd step explanation.
+6. This will lead pivot to its right place in array and devide the left array and right array.
+Now the same process will occure for both the arrays until there is only one element in array

 ![qucksort](https://user-images.githubusercontent.com/54584388/220218043-98adc160-5b4b-451c-b485-76ff9e85382d.jpeg)